-It’s a night to your kids wildly anticipate: free candy, spooky decorations and the chance to dress up like a Ninja.
-For your pets, it’s a night of being jolted repeatedly by the ring of the doorbell and scared silly by those strange beings just outside the door.
+It’s a night that your kids wildly anticipate: free candy, spooky decorations and the chance to dress up like a Ninja.
+For your pets, it’s a night of being jolted repeatedly by the ring of the doorbell and scared silly by those strange beings just outside the door – yes, even this year.

 A few precautions can lower stress levels for your whole family and help keep your dog or cat settled and safe.
 Take a look at these tips to help you and your pets courageously conquer a fear-provoking night: